ITIL Framework Explained (Updated)

 This allows customers to make requests via a front end and other similar mechanisms without involving the service desk.
 This is essential for the automation of repeatable requests.
 Hence, the customers/employees can go to the asset management portal and they can navigate to the request/order.

 Also, the approval required for the requests made can be set in the backend.
-Hence, this keeps the service desk out of the picture as the customers don't need to keep calling the service desk for their issues.
+Hence, this removes the service desk from the picture, as customers don't need to keep calling the service desk for their issues.

 Release management